-Our PhD offers a master's along the way once a student has completed all required foundations, the Organization Development and Change Advance course, and 8 credits of electives.
-Students have the option to fulfill elective requirements choosing not just from HOD [course prefix] electives but from any of the general electives offered in the IECD program and/or the Leadership for Change program.
+Our PhD offers a master's along the way (38 credits from: Required Foundations listed below, HOD-810, HOD-822, and 8 credits of general electives).
+Students have the option to fulfill elective requirements choosing not just from HOD prefix electives but from any of the general electives offered in the Leadership for Change program.